-DISTRIBUTED INDUCTANCE, CAPACITY AND RESISTANCE
+DISTRIBUTED INDUCTANCE, CAPACITANCE AND RESISTANCE

-So far we have considered three very important properties of electrical circuits and apparatus: Resistance, inductance and capacity.
-Resistors, coils and condensers are all built to have as much of one of these properties as possible without having a great deal of the other two.
-These "lumped" properties can then be utilized in a circuit to produce the required effect on the current and voltage distribution.
-In every sort of coil and condenser, however, we find not the one property for which the instrument was used but a combination of all the electrical properties we have mentioned.
-And for this reason most design work is somewhat of a compromise.
-Every coil and transformer winding has resistance and distributed capacity between the turns in addition to the inductance that makes it a useful device.
-Then, every condenser introduces resistance losses also.
-Resistors, as another example, quite often have considerable inductance and distributed capacity between the turns of wire with which it may be wound.
+Thus far we have considered three properties of electrical circuits and apparatus.
+Coils, condensers and resistors are all built to have as much of one of these properties as possible without having a great deal of the other two.
+These "lumped" properties can be connected in a circuit to produce a certain effect on the current and voltage distribution.
+Condensers will not permit the passage of a steady direct current.
+Radio-frequency impulses act readily through a condenser, however.
+Choke coils and large inductance coils tend to prevent rapid changes in current.
+Radiofrequency impulses do not act through properly built coils.
+Direct or continuous current, however, flows unhindered by the inductance of coils

+In every sort of coil or condenser and in every electrical circuit, we find not the one property for which the instrument was built but a combination of all the electrical properties we have mentioned.
+Most design work is a compromise. to approach nearest the ideal results we have in mind.
+Every coil and transformer winding has resistance and distributed capacitance between the turns as well as the inductance that makes it a useful device.
+Every condenser has resistance losses also.
+Power lines, telephone circuits, cables and radio antennas all have distributed inductance, capacitance, and resistance throughout their entire length.
+Lumped values are introduced at intervals and at the terminals to produce certain effects.
+The distributed properties have to be carefully considered also.